van-ibm/watsonworkspace-bot/README.md

 ```

 On a production server such as Bluemix (IBM Cloud), you can simply use the `botFramework.startServer()` function.
 HTTPS will be handled by the web layer of Bluemix.

+*Note* It is possible to not start the framework with HTTPS and still use SSL-related features like OAuth.
+To do that, see a project like [watsonworkspace-starter](https://github.com/van-ibm/watsonworkspace-starter).
+It uses ngrok to provide a public, hosted SSL endpoint, which is required when registering your app in Watson Work Services.
+The ngrok tunnel then communicates locally to the bot framework running over standard HTTP.

 ## Local Development
 ### nodemon